-The landscape in which the story plays out is unusually cruel even for a film of this nature and the when combined with a series of ever changing set pieces one would think that the director Kim Jee-Woon would have trouble maintaining a consistent sense of pacing and atmosphere throughout.
+The landscape in which the story plays out is unusually cruel even for a film of this nature and when combined with a series of ever changing set pieces, one would think that the director Kim Jee-Woon would have trouble maintaining a consistent sense of pacing and atmosphere throughout.
 But thanks to Jee-Woon’s skill behind the camera and the expert work of his cinematographer Lee Mo-Gae they retain those fluctuating tones and use them to reflect the protagonists crumbling psyche.

 6. A Girl Walks Home Alone at Night

 It is difficult to think of a horror film in recent years that has been as distinct and as unique as A Girl Walks Home Alone at Night.
-Prior to its release it was advertised as “The first Iranian vampire Western” which essentially lets you know what you are in for, but make no mistake this is still very much rooted within the horror genre and can easily be categorised as one.
+Prior to its release, it was advertised as “The first Iranian vampire Western” which essentially lets you know what you are in for, but make no mistake, this is still very much rooted within the horror genre and can easily be categorised as one.
 The world created within this film is dark, surreal and wonderfully inventive.

 Set in the fictional Iranian town of Bad City, the film follows the town and its inhabitants as they are unknowingly stalked by a vampire.
-Despite being filmed in black and white there is something so distinctly modern about A Girl Walks Home Alone at Night from its sensibilities to its themes and even its very characters.
+Despite being filmed in black and white, there is something so distinctly modern about A Girl Walks Home Alone at Night from its sensibilities to its themes and even its very characters.
 The way in which it merges so many different cultures and so many differing genres from spaghetti westerns to French new wave but most of all, horror.

 The film puts more focus on its atmosphere and characters than narrative, creating a fully immersive world through which many interconnected stories can play out in relation to the supernatural elements.
-Thought these characters may initially come across as somewhat archetypal their occasional quirks and unique traits make them more distinctive and memorable than the average horror cast, they’re not necessarily deep but they are certainly relatable and memorable.
+Though these characters may initially come across as somewhat archetypal, their occasional quirks and unique traits make them more distinctive and memorable than the average horror cast, they’re not necessarily deep but they are certainly relatable and memorable.

 The film is absolutely gorgeous to behold.
 The cinematography is glamorous with a high contrast black-and-white that creates a crisp and specific mood with light from the lamp-posts and car headlights refracting and fuzzing across the screen in a blurry line to further emphasise the gloomy city streets and shadowy underworld it is meant to represent.

-It can be read as a simple pulp movie, a cheap B-Movie with an unusual flair of stylisation but it can also be viewed as a political parable.
+It can be read as a simple pulp movie, a cheap B-Movie with an unusual flair of stylisation, but it can also be viewed as a political parable.
 But none of these readings interfere with the feel of the film and it not only stands on its own as an impressive modernist horror movie but also a homage to classic genre movies spanning as far back as the 1950s.

 Pages: 1 2